Becoming a Member

 Frequently Asked Questions

-The full application process, including document review and scheduling the MQE, takes approximately 2-4 weeks.
+The full application process, including document review and reference checks, takes approximately 1 week.

 Applicants may be required to complete additional coursework, obtain further clinical experience, or pass competency assessments.